 - Eligible to receive Superannuation (similar to a 401K in the U.S.) from your employer, and collect it upon departing from Australia.

 - Eligible to receive a refund on all taxes paid under the $18,000 AUD threshold.

 - Can study for up to 4 months.

-I would apologize for this post being extremely dull for those not from America, and specifically those not from America considering a move to Australia, but this is my own damn blog and I make no apologies.
+I would apologize for this post being extremely dull for those not from the States, and specifically those not from the States considering a move to Australia, but this is my own damn blog and I make no apologies.
 Happy moving, mates.
 Keep it funky.